grafana/alloy/docs/sources/tutorials/first-components-and-stdlib/index.md

 If you'd like to store the data elsewhere, you can specify a different directory by supplying the `--storage.path` flag to {{< param "PRODUCT_NAME" >}}'s run command, for example, `<BINARY_FILE_PATH> run config.alloy --storage.path /etc/alloy`.
 Replace _`<BINARY_FILE_PATH>`_ with the path to the {{< param "PRODUCT_NAME" >}} binary.
 Generally, you can use a persistent directory for this, as some components may use the data stored in this directory to perform their function.

-In the next tutorial, you will look at how to configure {{< param "PRODUCT_NAME" >}} to collect logs from a file and send them to Loki.
+In the next tutorial, you learn how to configure {{< param "PRODUCT_NAME" >}} to collect logs from a file and send them to Loki.
-You will also look at using different components to process metrics and logs before sending them.
+You also learn how to use different components to process metrics and logs.

+[get started]: ../get-started/#set-up-a-local-grafana-instance
 [Configuration syntax]: ../../concepts/configuration-syntax/
 [Standard library documentation]: ../../reference/stdlib/
 [node_exporter]: https://github.com/prometheus/node_exporter